 4. Sustainability and Organic Farming

-• As more farms in the U.S. switch to organic and sustainable farming methods, there is a greater need for people who know how to do things in an eco-friendly way.
-This has made the need for skilled people in Agriculture Jobs in USA even greater.
+- As more farms in the U.S. switch to organic and sustainable farming methods, there is a greater need for people who know how to do things in an eco-friendly way.
+This has made the need for skilled people in agriculture jobs in the USA even greater.

 Salary Expectations for Agriculture Jobs in USA